Rexe0/BetterSurvival/README.md

 - This allows you to steal or hit the ball while it is being dribbled/thrown
 - A player with a Basketball in hand may not be damaged by other player's fists unless they are mid-air or sneaking
 - Optimal hoop placement is 5 blocks from the ground (i.e. 5th block when building up from the ground)
+- The basketball hoop triggers observers and emits a vibration frequency of 15 upon scoring

 **Horses:**
 - Maximum horse stats increased, especially speed (Up to 21.5 blocks/s)